-On Saturday, November 10, 2018, CWCAP citizen scientists collected data from salmon carcasses in the Piper’s Creek Watershed.
-Each fall (view salmon return numbers since 2014), CWCAP surveys each carcass to determine whether fish are fully spawned, partially spawned, or not spawned at all.
+On Saturdays during the fall salmon run, a team of CWCAP citizen scientists collects data from salmon carcasses in the Piper’s and Venema Creeks, while another team systematically records live sighting and spawning activity data.
+Each fall, CWCAP surveys each salmon carcass to determine whether fish are fully spawned, partially spawned, or not spawned at all (view salmon return numbers since 2014).
 This is one measure of the heath of the adult salmon return.
-Through early-mid December, CWCAP will be conducting Saturday surveys until no more un-sampled salmon carcasses are found.
-Around Thanksgiving time has been within a few days of the actual peak of live activity for at least the last 5 years.
+Through early-mid December, CWCAP will be conducting Saturday surveys (Nov 10, 17, 24, Dec 1, 8, 15) until no more un-sampled salmon carcasses are found.
+Around Thanksgiving time has been within a few days of the actual peak of live activity for at least the several years.